nrheo/menuvision/README.md

 ### 2. `TranslateTextLambda`
 - Triggered by Step Function
 - Detects language from the extracted text
-- If non-English, uses `translate_text` to convert to English
+- If non-English, uses `translate_text` uses Amazon Translate to convert to English

 ### 3. `GenerateImageLambda`
 - Triggered by Flask backend
-- Uses Amazon Bedrock to create an image prompt (e.g., _"high-quality photo of Paella"_)
+- Uses Amazon Bedrock (Stable Diffusion) to create an image prompt (e.g., _"high-quality photo of Paella"_)
 - Stores and returns a public S3 image URL

 All three Lambda functions are orchestrated using **AWS Step Functions** and invoked programmatically via the backend.